-- It shall be made clear to all children and staff that bullying behaviours will not be tolerated.
-This will be taught explicitly in students with in the curriculum at multiple points across their school experience and as part of whole school awareness events such as assemblies and participation in anti-bullying week activities. - Staff will act, and be seen to act, firmly and promptly. - Staff will demonstrate understanding of the potential underlying issues of power and identity that can prompt bullying behaviours in children. - Support and advice will be provided for the victim.
-This will include an understanding of the long term impact on the mental health and social and emotion wellbeing of the victim. - In addition to consequences, help will be provided for the bully understand the reasons for their actions and to encouraging empathy with the victim and the development of desirable behaviour moving forward. - The perpetrator will be given an opportunity to repair the relationship, once the victim is able to do so.
+• It shall be made clear to all children and staff that bullying behaviours will not be tolerated.

+• Staff will act, and be seen to act, firmly and promptly.

+• Support and advice will be provided for the victim.

+• In addition to punishment, help will be provided for the bully encouraging empathy with the victim and the development of desirable behaviour.